 What are your experience and qualifications?

 I’ve been teaching in private practice for over 45 years and during that time have specialized in many different areas, including early childhood music and high school curriculum development (Steiner).
-I also hold teaching and performance diplomas from WAAPA* and the AMEB* and have served for many years on the Council of WAMTA* (the past five as President) and for many years hosted their monthly Student Forum.
-I am also on the advisory committee of the AMEB*, the Council of MEPAC*, Co-Chair of the APPC* in WA and Co-Chair of the WAPPC*.
+I also hold teaching and performance diplomas from WAAPA* and the AMEB* and have recently retired from positions on a number of boards and committees including President of WAMTA*, the advisory committee of the AMEB*, the Council of MEPAC*, Co-Chair of the APPC* in WA and Co-Chair of the WAPPC*.
 I have retained my position on the national committee of APPC, adjudicate composition and piano competitions and regularly attend local, national and Australasian conferences, both as a speaker and as a scholar in order to stay abreast of current trends in piano pedagogy.

 *WAAPA Western Australian Academy of Performing Arts